kubeshop/kusk-gen/README.md

 - Ambassador 1.x
 - Linkerd
 - Nginx-Ingress
+- Traefik V2 (v2.x)

-Some of the upcoming tools we'd like to support are Traefik, Kong, Ambassador 2.x, etc. Please don't hesitate to suggest others or contribute your own generator!
+Some of the upcoming tools we'd like to support are Kong, Ambassador 2.x, etc. Please don't hesitate to suggest others or contribute your own generator!

 ## Documentation